 We had it right from day one.

-You would think they would want to try and uncover the truth listen you know what they're hoping for they're hope listen I know for a fact there's no way that Comey I'm sorry there's no way that Muller and his people, and Comey too, for that matter, are not following the developments of this story that we are breaking every day.
+Listen, I know for a fact, there's no way that Comey, I'm sorry, there's no way that Mueller and his people, and Comey too, for that matter, are not following the developments of this story that we are breaking every day.

 They're not watching the other channels, I can promise you.

-And I have gotten, well, feedback, let's say, that I know that they watch, and I know that they're listening, and I know that they're following, and I know that they are livid, because they never thought that this was going to happen.
+And I have gotten, well, feedback, let's say, that I know that they watch, and I know that they're listening, and I know that they're following, and I know that they are livid because they never thought that this was going to happen.

 They all thought Hillary was going to win.

-And, you know, in spite of their they thought they were so powerful that they'd get away with all of this.
+And, you know, in spite of their, they thought they were so powerful that they'd get away with all of this.

-Well, my only my only fear is that the deck is stacked against us.
+Well, my only fear is that the deck is stacked against us and that it's going to be stopped somehow, some way.

-Matt, I promise you this, and and look, it's like a uh it is a team effort.
+And look, it's like it is a team effort.

-Remember, we had a guy that was uh an FBI informant, you know, lodged deep inside of all of this that has all the evidence there.
+Remember, we had a guy that was an FBI informant, you know, lodged deep inside of all of this that has all the evidence there.

 Don't talk to them.